 To get started, prepare a blend of garlic, fresh ginger, and lots of ground spices: turmeric, garam masala, coriander, cumin, and cardamon.
 Could you use curry powder?
 Sure, but it’s like aroma therapy to open all those little jars, and you can control the amounts of each.

 Only half of this mix will go into the marinade so make sure to reserve half.
-The marinade is comprised of the spices, lemon juice, and olive oil.
+The marinade is comprised of the spices and lemon juice.
 Add boneless skinless chicken breasts (thighs would work, too), cut into one inch pieces.
 The chicken can marinate for an hour or two.

 You’ll need a nice big skillet to cook your tikka masala.
 Slice up some onions, green peppers, and carrots.
 Heat your skillet, add oil, and brown the chicken.
 It doesn’t need to be completely cooked through.
 Remove the chicken from the pan, and sauté the veggies.

 Add the remaining spice mixture, red pepper flakes, and tomato paste.
 Stir that around for a couple of minutes, then add a big can of tomatoes, and a can of coconut milk.
 You’ll let the tomato “gravy” simmer a bit, then add fresh cilantro and the chicken back to the pan, and finish simmering your tikka masala.
 Stir in green peas right before serving, along with another handful of fresh cilantro.

 It smells so good when it’s simmering, you won’t even believe it!

 Looking for a wine to serve with tikka masala?
 According to Wine Folly, “the key to pairing wine with this dish is to respect the spice level by matching it with fruity wines that can be served cool or cold…” They suggest rosé, sparkling rosé, Pinot Noir, Garnacha, or Gamay.